robch/book-of-ai/docs/openai-asst/openai-asst-non-streaming-cs/sample-overview.md

 }
 ```

-**STEP 4**: Loop to handle user input and display the assistant response:
+**STEP 4**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received.

 ``` csharp title="Program.cs"
 while (true)